Home Alone 2: Lost in New York: Cast

+The McCallister cast also includes: Maureen Elisabeth Shay as Linnie McCallister, Kevin's older sister; Michael C. Maronna as Jeff McCallister, Kevin's older brother; Terrie Snell as Aunt Leslie McCallister, Kevin's aunt; Jedidiah Cohen as Rod McCallister, Kevin's older cousin and the older son of Rob and Georgette; Senta Moses as Tracy McCallister, Kevin's older cousin and the oldest daughter of Frank and Leslie; Daiana Campeanu as Sondra McCallister, Kevin's older cousin and the middle daughter of Frank and Leslie.; Anna Slotky as Brooke McCallister, Kevin's younger cousin and the youngest daughter of Frank and Leslie.

+Other cast includes Leigh Zimmerman as Fashion Model; Ralph Foody as Johnny (credited as "Gangster"), a gangster from the fictional film Angels with Even Filthier Souls (the sequel to Angels with Filthy Souls from the first film); Clare Hoak as Gangster - "Dame", Johnny's girlfriend from the fictional film Angels with Even Filthier Souls; Monica Devereux as Hotel Operator; Bob Eubanks as Ding-Dang-Dong Host; Rip Taylor as Celeb #1; Jaye P. Morgan as Celeb #2; Jimmie Walker as Celeb #3; Ally Sheedy as Pam Block - New York Ticket Agent; Rod Sell as Officer Bennett; Ron Canada as Cop in Times Square; and the future 45th and 47th president of the United States Donald Trump as himself, owner of the Plaza Hotel who directs Kevin to the lobby.

 Production

 In February 1991, the Los Angeles Times reported that John Hughes was to sign a six-picture deal with 20th Century Fox; among the projects was a sequel to Home Alone.
-In May 1991, Culkin was paid $4.5 million plus 5 percent of the film's gross to appear in the sequel, compared to $110,000 for the original.
+In May 1991, Macaulay Culkin was paid $4.5 million plus 5 percent of the film's gross to appear in the sequel, compared to $110,000 for the original.
 The production budget was $28 million.

-Principal photography took place from December 9, 1991 to May 1, 1992, over a course of 144 days; the film was shot in Winnetka, Illinois; O'Hare International Airport in Chicago; Evanston, Illinois; and New York City.
-According to the director, Chris Columbus, Donald Trump, the owner of the Plaza Hotel at the time, allowed the crew to shoot scenes in the hotel lobby in exchange for a cameo in the film in addition to the standard fee for film productions.
-Pesci said in the People interview, "I did sustain serious burns to the top of my head during the scene where Harry's hat is set on fire."
+Principal photography took place from December 9, 1991, to May 1, 1992, over a course of 144 days; the film was shot in Winnetka, Illinois; O'Hare International Airport in Chicago; Evanston, Illinois; Chicago; and New York City.
+According to director Chris Columbus, Donald Trump, the owner of the Plaza Hotel at the time, allowed the crew to shoot scenes in the hotel lobby and one of its suites in exchange for a cameo appearance in the film in addition to the standard fee for film productions.
+Joe Pesci suffered burns to his head while filming the scene in which Harry's hat is set on fire.

 Music

-John Williams returned to score Home Alone 2.
-While the film featured the first film's theme song "Somewhere in My Memory", it also contained its own theme entitled "Christmas Star".
-Two soundtrack albums of the film were released on November 20, 1992, with one featuring Williams' score and the other featuring contemporary Christmas songs featured in the film.
-Ten years later, a 2-disc Deluxe Edition of the film score soundtrack was released.
+John Williams returned to score Home Alone 2, as well as other festive tracks.
+While the film featured the first film's theme song "Somewhere in My Memory", it also contained its own theme entitled "Christmas Star" (lyrics by Leslie Bricusse).
+Two soundtrack albums of the film were released on November 20, 1992, with one featuring Williams' score and the other featuring pop music featured in the film.
+Ten years later, a 2-disc Deluxe Edition of the film score soundtrack was released by Varèse Sarabande.